designgrill/dotfiles/README.md

 mkdir -p ~/.config/
 stow fish -t ~/.config/ -v --ignore=.DS_Store
 ```
+0. `~/.config/fish/fish_variables` might be overwritten by fish time and again, you might have to keep syncing.
 0. Delete `"~/Library/Application Support/OpenEmu/Bindings/Default.oebindings"` if the USB game controllers are not working in OpenEmu

 ## Exclusions